Ningheim/Pathfinder/README.md

 <img width="733" height="611" alt="image" src="https://github.com/user-attachments/assets/fc7a2fe0-a7a5-4bca-8948-eb34f9dd7004" />

 This is a USB-C powered 2-layer flight controller built around the STM32F722.
 It's 2S LiPo/Li-ion battery, a 6-axis IMU, a barometer, microSD logging, and two servo outputs.
+Lots of the sensors I used on this haven't been seen on much other flight controllers including the one I used the guide from.
+Feel free to use this for hobbyist and competition rocketry!

 ## List of Materials